Coming Back to GitHub

 build:

-runs-on: blacksmith-2vcpu-ubuntu-2404 # was: ubuntu-latestThat's it.
-Things run noticeably faster.
-Copilot is everywhere, shoehorned into every surface whether it belongs there or not.
-The little ghost icon hovering at the edge of text inputs, suggesting things I didn't ask for.
+Copilot is also everywhere, shoehorned into every surface whether it belongs there or not.
 I get that it's the product now, and I understand why, but it gives the whole platform a slightly pushy feeling.
-Like a shop assistant who follows you around just in case.
+It's like a shop assistant who follows you around just in case.
+I use Copilot, I like it, but I don't need it reminding me of that every time I open a PR or write a commit message.

 The code review experience I've been supplementing with Graphite, which handles stacked PRs properly and has a PR inbox that actually makes sense.
 The gt CLI is the interesting part.
 You create branches, commit, and submit PRs without touching the GitHub UI at all.